 A new Kentucky law will likely make it harder for miners to access black lung benefits; hundreds of organizations and individuals petition OSHA to develop a heat exposure standard; one of the world’s largest asbestos sellers starts stamping its products with Donald Trump’s face; and a new study finds corporate tax cuts don’t boost worker wages.

 Firefighter in charge of worker safety at ground zero dies from blood cancer; whistleblowers at the Department of Veterans Affairs chronicle retaliation and abuse; Oregon adopts new pesticide safety rules for farmworkers; and Massachusetts celebrates passages of $15 minimum wage and paid leave.

 The latest resource list on articles and reports describing unsafe and illegal working conditions in global supply chains producing consumer goods for the world economy.
-In addition to the usual tales of exploitation and woe, there have been victories for supply chain workers over the past several months.
+There are the usual tales of exploitation and woe, but also some about hard-fought victories for supply chain workers over the past several months.